Start for free

 1. Cloudpepper

 Cloudpepper is a hosting platform created to support Odoo implementations at scale, trusted by 10,000+ Odoo projects in 130+ countries.
-This platform was designed as a better alternative to official Odoo platforms (Odoo Online and Odoo.sh).
-It combines high-performance infrastructure with automation and management tools to make deployment, monitoring and maintenance straightforward for partners managing multiple clients.
+It was designed as a better alternative to official Odoo platforms (Odoo Online and Odoo.sh), with deployment, monitoring, backups, staging, and maintenance tools for partners managing multiple clients.

 Two Deployment Models